codehuy/ht-cloud-resume/README.md

 I wanted a counter to track the number of visitors to my site, and DynamoDB was ideal for this.
 It’s fully managed, serverless, and scales as needed.

-Then came AWS Lambda to automate the count.
-Each time someone visits the site, Lambda increments the view counter stored in DynamoDB.
+Then came AWS Lambda to handle the view counter.
+Each time the site is loaded, Lambda updates the view count stored in DynamoDB.
 Here’s how I set it up:

-	1. Created a Lambda function to handle the logic for updating the count.
+	1. Created a Lambda function to handle the logic for incrementing and retrieving the count from DynamoDB.
-	2. Configured API Gateway to provide an endpoint for the front end to trigger Lambda.
+	2. Configured the Lambda function to be triggered by the frontend securely.

-Challenge: Managing cross-origin resource sharing (CORS) in API Gateway required careful configuration.
-Adding custom headers ensured the frontend could securely access the view counter data without issues.
+Challenge: Setting up cross-origin resource sharing (CORS) required careful configuration.
+By adding custom headers, I ensured secure and seamless access for the frontend to interact with the view counter data.

 Step 4: Automating with GitHub Actions and OpenID Connect (OIDC)